Difference Between European option vs American option

 Basis of Comparison | European option | American option |

-Low/ High premiums | In the case of European-style options, the premium offered is quite low as the holder of the same gets to redeem the option only at its maturity date. | In the case of an American-style option, the premium offered is high as the holder of the same gets to redeem the option anytime between the date of options trading and its maturity date. |
+Low/ High premiums | In the case of European-style options, the premium offered is quite low as the holder of the same gets to redeem the option only at its maturity date. | The issuer of an American-style option offers a high premium because the holder of the option can redeem it at any time between the date of options trading and its maturity date. |

-Trading | European style options are traded mostly OTC or over the counter. | American style options are traded mostly OTE or over the exchanges. |
+Trading | European-style options are traded mostly OTC or over the counter. | American-style options are traded mostly OTE or over the exchanges. |

-Hedging | It is easier to formulate a hedging strategy in a European style option as the holder of the same can redeem the option at the maturity date which is already known. | It is difficult to formulate a hedging strategy in an American-style option as the holder of the same gets to decide as and whenever the option can be redeemed by him or her. |
+Hedging | It is easier to formulate a hedging strategy in a European-style option as the holder of the same can redeem the option at the maturity date, which is already known. | It is difficult to formulate a hedging strategy in an American-style option as the holder of the same gets to decide as and whenever he or she can redeem the option. |

 Risk factor | As the maturity date is already fixed, the profits or losses can be easily estimated.
-This is why European-style options carry a lower rate of risk. | As the maturity date is decided by the option holder, he or she may choose to redeem the same as and whenever he or she thinks it quite profitable.
+This is why European-style options carry a lower rate of risk. | As the option holder decides the maturity date, they may choose to redeem the same as and whenever they think it is quite profitable.
 This is why American-style options carry a higher rate of risk. |

-Last trading day | The last trading day in the case of European-style options is the third Thursday of every month. | The last trading day in the case of American-style options is the third Friday of every month. |
+Last trading day | The last trading day for European-style options is the third Thursday of every month. | The last trading day for American-style options is the third Friday of every month. |

-Treatment of tax | The tax treatment in the case of European-style options is 60 percent long-term capital gains. | The tax treatment in the case of American-style options is 100 percent short-term capital gains. |
+Treatment of tax | The tax treatment for European-style options is 60 percent long-term capital gains. | The tax treatment in the case of American-style options is 100 percent short-term capital gains. |

 Cash/ stock settlement | Cash settlement only. | The stock settlement only. |

-Purchase and sell shares | Purchase and sale of shares not allowed. | The purchase and sale of shares are allowed. |
+Purchase and sell shares | Purchase and sale of shares are not allowed. | The purchase and sale of shares are allowed. |

 Exercise right | Only at the date of maturity. | Anytime between the date of purchase or date of option trading and maturity date. |

-Call options | Purchase of stock only on the date specified. | Purchase of stock only on or prior to the date specified. |
+Call options | Purchase of stock only on the date specified. | Purchase of stock only on or before the date specified. |

 Put options | Sell off stock only on the date specified. | Sell off stock only on or prior to the date specified. |